What is an Emergency Fund Really For?

 3. An unexpected home repair that was necessary for living safely in my house.

-4. A last minute flight that I needed to purchase because a parent was very sick.
+4. A last minute flight on Expedia that I needed to purchase because a parent was very sick.

 5. Depending on the severity of the issue, an emergency vet visit for my dog.
 If she was old and had cancer, I would likely not prolong her suffering, but if she ate a sock and required emergency surgery that would allow her to live several more years, I would definitely pay for it because that dog is my kid.